PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 - Label the tubes with your name / pair number / IP or other instruction the teachers will give.
 - In the ice: Resuspend the mycelium with 1 mL of [Lysis buffer](Lysis_Buffer.md) (+proteinase inhibitor + CaCl2)
 - Mix well at least 10 times going back and forth with the P1000 and vortex.
 Make sure to resuspend well the mycelium.
 Then leave 10 min on ice, vortex again.
-- Add **5μl of Micrococcale Nuclease** and incubate 35 min at 37°C (in the water bath) (+ a control without MNase to check digestion),
-- Gently mix the tubes every 2 min to resuspend the mycelium.
+- Add **5μl of Micrococcale Nuclease** and incubate **35 min at 37°C** (while continuously shaking if possible, otherwise in a waterbath) (Include a control without MNase to check digestion).
+If using a waterbath, gently mix the tubes every 2 min to resuspend the mycelium.
 - Stop the reaction with **30 μl of EGTA** pH 8 0.5 M , incubate 5 min on ice.
 - Centrifuge 3-5 min at 4°C at top speed,
 - Recover the supernatant (= soluble chromatin),